floweredscarf/su25/projects/byow/index.md

 - Must have pseudo-randomly generated worlds/variety in worlds, i.e. the world should be different for every seed.
 - All generated worlds must include all the visual features described in 3A above.
 - Users must be able to move around in the world using W, A, S, and D keys.
-- Users must be able to press ":Q" to quit, and after starting the program up again, the L option on the main menu should load the world state **exactly as it was before**.
+- Users must be able to press ":Q" and ":q" to quit, and after starting the program up again, the L option on the main menu should load the world state **exactly as it was before**.
 - All random events should be pseudorandom.
 That is, your program gives deterministic behavior given a seed.
 - Users must be able to interact through string inputs using `getWorldFromInput`, and behavior other than accepting input and drawing to